jefdaj/ortholang-demo/templates/site.md

 will get if you install ShortCut on your computer, except:

 * Long-running scripts might be killed to keep the server responsive
-* Terminal niceties like tab completion of variables are missing
+* Terminal niceties like tab completion and progress bars are missing
 * Uploading and downloading files + scripts is a little awkward

-Read and write scripts written by other guest users on the `guest` tab, or make an account to save your own privately.
+Edit scripts written by other guest users on the `guest` tab, or make an account to save your own privately.

-## Controls
+## Terminal Controls

 <img src="{{ url_for('static', filename='controls.png') }}" style="width: 80%;"></img>